-We’ll finish the Introduction part of the book by going over a brief example of a kind of data project that you’d do in the real world.
+Before we get into exactly how to use R, we’ll go over a brief example of a kind of data project that you’d do in the real world.
 For this chapter we’ll look at FBI homicide data that you can download here.
-The file is called “shr_1976_2020.rds.”
+The file is called “shr_1976_2020.rds”.

-Please look below at the large chunk of code.
-It is a lot of code and includes mostly things that we haven’t covered yet.
+Please look at the following large chunk of code.
 We’ll next go through each of the different pieces of this code to start understanding how they work.
-Through the course of this book we’ll cover these steps in more detail - as most research programming work follows the same process - so here we’ll talk more abstractly about what each does.
-The goal is for you to understand the basic steps necessary for using R to do research, and understand how R can do it - but not having to understand what each line of code does just yet.
+Throughout the course of this book we’ll cover these steps in more detail - as most research programming work follows the same process - so here we’ll talk more abstractly about what each does.
+The goal is for you to understand the basic steps necessary for using R to do research, and to understand how R can do it - but not having to understand what each line of code does just yet.